jmil86/Module-11-Challenge/README.md

      - Plot the results as a bar chart.
    - **Lowest/Highest Pressure Months:**
      - Sort the average pressure values.
-     - Plot the sorted values as a bar chart.
+     - Plot the sorted values as a bar chart